Advanced Condition Statements

 The Asset Pool

-Every Enforcement Set is based on a query triggered each time the Enforcement Set is run.
-The set of assets (devices, users or any other supported asset) that match the query parameters is the asset pool the Enforcement Set will run on for that run.
+The set of assets that matches the query parameters is the asset pool that the Enforcement Set runs on for that run.

 Adapter Fields to Enforcement Action Form Fields - Source to Target